cloke/peel/README.md

   - Bundle
   - Project focus.
 So rather than a git view why not a project view that includes git, yarn, bundle, etc. Some tools would be an exception like brew or when yarn wants to be global

+# Notes
+- Arguments are escaped via process.
+This means an argument like "origin main" will fail because the command line sees that as a single argumnet.
+Each argument needs to be passed into the array separately.